jolenechong/categorizingEssays/README.md

 - Initial Modelling with Vectorizers
     - After trying various models usally used to multi-class text classification, namely Linear SVM, LR (OneVsRest), NB, RF, MLP, Gradient Boosting and XGBoost, I've decided on LR OVR TFIDF, NB CV and MLP TFIDF
     - During that, I also experimented with using the following vectorizers for each model tested.
-CountVectorizer, TFIDf and Delta-TFIDF (which was found through research to be more useful that TFIDF by using the labels as well)
+CountVectorizer, TFIDF and Delta-TFIDF (which was found through research to be more useful that TFIDF by using the labels as well)
     - I also evaluated based on these metrics: ROC AUC, PR AUC, F1 Scores, Log Likelihood and Overfitting
 - Hyperparameter Tuning with Vectorizers
     - I then did RandomizedCVSearch on the top 3 chosen models from initially where LR OVR TFIDF performed the best likely due to its simplicity, MLP had too much complexity for our model and use case and kept overfitting.<br/>